 When Is the Best Time

 Laniakea Beach is famous for the Hawaiian Honu, the endangered green sea turtle.
-They come ashore throughout the year, but more often in the summer.
-It’s not guaranteed to spot basking turtles, but if you do so it’s one of the most memorable experiences at the north shore of Oahu.
+They come ashore throughout the year but more often in the summer.
+It’s not guaranteed to spot basking turtles, but if you do so, it’s one of the most memorable experiences on the north shore of Oahu.

-A couple of them like to stay on the beach past sunset, like “Kuhili”, a 40 years old male.
-Also, Olivia Dawn, the 4th most frequently spotted basking honu, stays past sunset.
-Overall you have a higher chance to spot turtles sunbathing during summer (May-September).
+A couple of them like to stay on the beach past sunset, like “Kuhili”, a 40-year-old male.
+Also, Olivia Dawn, the 4th most frequently spotted basking honu, remains past sunset.
+Overall, you have a higher chance of spot turtles sunbathing during summer (May to September).
 Usually, they prefer a calmer sea and perfect conditions to come ashore.

 Walk along the huge limestone rocks at the beach and look for “Keoki”.
 This turtle basks here exclusively.
 “HiwaHiwa”, the 5th most frequently spotted honu, left the beach past sunset on our visit.

 The best time to see turtles on Laniakea Beach is from May to September.
-During the summer, the sea is calmer, and they come ashore for basking during the day.
+The sea is calmer during the summer, and they come ashore to bask during the day.

 Best Day Time to Spot Turtles

 This is what most people want to know.
 However, there isn't any specific time.
 They definitely don't come ashore before 10 am because the sun is not warm enough in the morning.
 Luck is needed, and I recommend staying nearby if you really want to see green sea turtles at Laniakea.
-If you just pass by on a trip around the island, it is safest to give it a try between 11 am and 4 pm when the sun is strong to warm them up.
+If you just pass by on a trip around the island, it is safest to try it between 11 am and 4 pm when the sun is intense to warm them up.

 Why do I know the names of the different turtles?
-One volunteer is always patrolling the beach.
-If turtles come up, she is giving the others a call.
+One volunteer is constantly patrolling the beach.
+If turtles come up, she calls the others and places information boards for the turtles.
 Of course, everybody is curious about seeing these elusive animals close.

-Several volunteers give you tons of information about the turtles and how to behave and also about their importance for the Hawaiian culture.
+Several volunteers give you tons of information about the turtles, how to behave, and their importance to the Hawaiian culture.

 They protect the turtles from disturbance by marking a boundary with red ropes.; the No-Go Zone.

-It is a 30 miles drive north of Honolulu and takes less than three-quarters of an hour if there isn't much traffic.
-Usually, it may take more than an hour and if the turtles are present at least 1.5 hours.
-You may get stuck in a traffic jam a couple of miles before the beach on the Kamehameha Highway, especially during midday and weekends; too many cars searching for a parking lot.
+It is a 30-mile drive north of Honolulu and takes less than three-quarters of an hour if there isn't much traffic.
+Usually, it may take more than an hour and if the turtles are present, at least 1.5 hours.
+You may get stuck in a traffic jam a few miles before the beach on the Kamehameha Highway, especially during midday and weekends; too many cars are searching for a parking lot.
 It’s a nightmare for the residents.

 It is a popular beach because of the basking turtles and the passing daytrippers on their journey around Oahu.
 Tour buses circle the island and make a stop here so do the rental cars.
 The beach is overrun when the turtles come ashore; during other times, it is peaceful and quiet.
 Next to the beach is a residential area.